a month of celebration

 Between the Festa della Donna, the Italian Father's Day and Capodanno in Pisa, this is one happening month.
 Combine this with the traditional sagras, exhibition, markets and fairs that happen every year - there won't be a free minute on your calendar!

 If you find yourself in Tuscany, but only within the walls of Florence, then there are still lots of things to see and do in Florence, including some fantastic exhibitions and art shows.
-Otherwise, for you touring the countryside here is a list of some the more colorful events throughout Tuscany.
+Otherwise, for you touring the countryside here is a list of some of the more colorful events throughout Tuscany.
 You won't be disappointed.
 There is definitely something for everyone to enjoy.

 March 8th to Celebrate Women

 A day dedicated to women.
 It was officially created in the States 1909, later adopted by several European countries and eventually by Italy in 1922.
-The objective is to honor and celebrate women while bringing attention to the unsavoury conditions that many are still forced to live under.
+The objective is to honor and celebrate women while bringing attention to unfavorable conditions many are still forced to live under across the world.

-Italians will celebrate with the gift of the small delicate yellow blossoms that are just making their way out for Spring: the Mimosa.
-Normally, the Florentines will celebrate with free entrance into all State and Civic Museums in Tuscany for the ladies - confirmation for this event is announced in the beginning of March - we will keep you updated.
+Italians celebrate with the gift of the small delicate yellow blossoms that are just making their way out for Spring: the Mimosa.
+Usually, Florentines celebrate with free entrance into all State and Civic Museums in Tuscany for the ladies - confirmation for this event is announced at the beginning of March - we will keep you updated.

 March 19th Celebrates Dads all over Italy

-Some of the more classical sagras include that of Bagno Ripoli and San Donato in Collina (they have over 30 years of experience doling out this specialty and they now have a gluten free option).
+Some of the more classic sagras include that of Bagno Ripoli and San Donato in Collina (they have over 30 years of experience doling out this specialty and they now have a gluten-free option).
 These sagras are ongoing for the month of March until the 20th and are open only on Saturday and Sundays.
-Montefioralle puts on quite the show with an enormous pan of fried goodness, where the local women gather to “fry'em up”, but they only are serving on the 19th of March - the real Father's Day.
+Montefioralle puts on quite the show with an enormous pan of fried goodness, where the local women gather to “fry'em up”, serving them up on the 19th of March, the actual Father's Day.